-- Immediately isolate the infected plant to halt further spreading.
+- Immediately isolate or discard the infected plant to halt further spreading.

 - Trim off severely infected parts of the plant by using sterilized pruning tools.

-- Ensure to use alcohol or dish soap on the plant foliage to discourage pests.
+- Use alcohol or dish soap on the plant foliage to discourage pests.

 - Place yellow sticky traps around the plant to capture invaders and apply neem oil.

 - If nothing above seems to have an effect, try using Malathion or Pyrethrin spray as a final resort.

 6. Fungal and Bacterial Diseases